+The City of Phoenix created this RFI to identify a criminal case management system (CCMS).
 As early as the executive summary, the RFI contains language, shown below, encouraging vendors that don’t meet their requirements to avoid responding.

 “The City seeks information on off-the-shelf solutions and on systems that require minimal customizing.
 The system must be as fully automated as possible, process at least 100,000 cases annually, and manage criminal cases from initiation to trial, meet all constitutional and statutory requirements, improve customer service, and enhance flexibility, efficiency, and transparency.”

-It also prevents the procurement team from wasting time reviewing responses from vendors that should have never replied in the first place.
+Why is that important?
+It saves vendors from wasting time responding to an RFI that has no chance of leading to future business.
+In addition, it prevents the procurement team from wasting time reviewing responses from vendors that should have never replied in the first place.

-RFP360 streamlines the procurement process by making it easy to create and send RFIs, RFPs, RFQs, and more, as well as evaluate vendor responses.
+RFP360 streamlines the procurement process by making it easy to create and send RFIs, RFPs, RFQs and more, as well as evaluate vendor responses.

 “RFP360 helps us automate and focus on core business.
-Now, we can categorize, search, and profile providers,” said Mark Rieder, SVP of HR technologies and benefits administration at NFP.
-“We love the automated scoring.
+Now, we can categorize, search and profile providers.
+We love the automated scoring.
 We’re shortlisting faster, and we’re being a true partner to our vendors.
-It’s a win-win.”
+It’s a win-win.” – Mark Rieder, SVP of HR technologies and benefits administration at NFP.

 Learn how RFP360 can streamline the procurement process at your organization.
 Schedule a custom demo.